cables1337/vinted-scrapper/README.md

 # vinted-scrapper
-Simple Vinted scraper from username to ID
+Vinted User Scraper is a tool designed to scrape all users from Vinted.

 # How it works: